Michael Nutter: Tenure

 He supported having the City of Philadelphia declare a "Crime Emergency" in selected areas of Philadelphia.
 This would have stationed more officers in certain areas of Philadelphia, limited the ability to gather on public sidewalks, imposed a curfew for all residents, and limited the ability to travel in certain areas.
 The proposal included a warrant-less police search technique known as "stop and frisk."
 Nutter claims that this approach is sufficiently similar to one that was found to be Constitutional by the United States Supreme Court in 1968 in Terry v.
 Ohio, but it still has not been determined if this specific exercise is in violation of Fourth Amendment rights.
 A version of this plan was later implemented by Nutter and was the target of a lawsuit.

 Nutter has supported the eviction of the Cradle of Liberty Council of the Boy Scouts of America from their headquarters on the Benjamin Franklin Parkway, both as a councilman and as mayor.
 In a televised debate on NBC 10 Live @ Issue he said, "In my administration, we will not subsidize discrimination."
 The Cradle of Liberty Council of the Boy Scouts of America eventually won their case.

+In September 2012, Mayor Nutter attended the Ugandan North American Association (UNAA) convention in Philadelphia, Pennsylvania, according to a statement carried by the New Viison.